Actualizado

 • EVG is metabolized by cytochrome P450 (CYP) 3A4 and is a modest inducer of CYP2C9.

 • EVG is available only in combination with the pharmacokinetic enhancer (boosting agent) cobicistat in Stribild or Genvoya.
-Refer to the Cobicistat, TDF, and TAF sections for further details on these components.
+Refer to the COBI, TDF, and TAF sections for further details on the metabolism of these drugs.

 • Stribild and Genvoya should not be used in patients with severe hepatic impairment.